 The Florida electric transmission grid is interconnected by high voltage transmission lines ranging from 69 KV to 500 KV.
 Peninsular Florida's electric grid is tied to the rest of the continental United States at the Florida/Georgia boundary and along the Apalachicola River in the Florida Panhandle, referred to as the Florida - Southern Interface.
 FPL, Duke Energy Florida (DEF), JEA and the City of Tallahassee own the transmission tie lines at the Florida - Southern Interface.
 ARP Participants are interconnected to the transmission systems of FPL, DEF, OUC, JEA, Seminole Electric Cooperative Incorporated (SECI), Florida Keys Electric Cooperative Incorporated (FKEC), and Tampa Electric Company (TECO).
 FPUA is also interconnected and co-owns transmission facilities with the City of Vero Beach.
-Some ARP Participants own transmission facilities within their service territories, and the ARP has an ownership share of the transmission facilities associated with the Cane Island Power Park.
+Note that the City of Vero Beach is moving forward with the sale of its electric utility and is anticipated to complete the sale in the near future, which affects FPUA's jointly owned transmission facilities.
+Some ARP Participants own transmission facilities with the Cane Island Power Park.

 The ARP transmits capacity and energy to the ARP Participants utilizing the transmission systems of FPL, DEF, and OUC.
 Capacity and energy for the Cities of Jacksonville Beach, Green Cove Springs, Clewiston, Fort Pierce, Starke and KEYS are transmitted across FPL's transmission system.
 Capacity and energy for the Cities of Ocala, Leesburg, Bushnell, Newberry, Ft.
 Meade and Town of Havana are transmitted across the DEF transmission system.
-Capacity and energy for KUA is transmitted across the transmission systems of FPL, DEF and OUC.
+Capacity and energy for KUA from resources external to KUA's service territory is transmitted across the transmission systems of FPL, DEF and OUC.
+Sales to the City of Bartow are made across DEF's transmission system.